teapotd/algolib/README.md

 ### Stack-trace on abort

-The `template.cpp` triggers segmentation fault in the handler of `SIGABRT` signal.
+The C++ template triggers a segmentation fault in the handler of the `SIGABRT` signal.
 This causes stack-traces to be printed on assertion fails, including those defined by `_GLIBCXX_DEBUG`, when compiled with `d`.

 ### Hashes for typing correctness

-The notebook includes hashes for each snippet and *most* code blocks enclosed by braces `{` and `}`.
+The notebook includes hashes for each snippet and code block enclosed by braces `{}`.
 These hashes are insensitive to white-spaces and C++ comments.
 The `.vimrc` config binds `_` to hash computation of selected **lines**.
 To verify if a block enclosed by `{}` has been typed correctly, you can simply place the cursor inside it and use the `vi{_` combination to select the contents and compute the hash.

 ## Building PDF

-1. Install `pdflatex` and `pygments` if not already installed
+1. Install `pdflatex` and `pygments` if not already installed.
-2. Run `./make.sh`
+2. Run `./make.sh`.
-3. PDF is located in `build` subfolder
+3. The PDF is located in the `build` subfolder.

 ## Layout

 Due to the 4-column PDF layout, there's a 47-character limit per line with tabs set at 2 spaces, and a 28-character limit for titles.
 The make script will produce errors if these requirements are violated.
 Tabs are used for main indentation, while spaces are used for fine alignment.
 This allows copy-pasting users to set the indentation level to their liking.

 ## Latex generation

 The `generate-latex.py` script creates a single LaTeX file from the source directory `src`.
 It also generates code hashes.
 Few directives are supported:

 1. Source files containing `!!EXCLUDE-FILE` are excluded.
 2. Lines containing `//!HIDE` are skipped.